 • use clear plastic bags so we can see the contents (you can use a carrier bag but don't tie it up)

-• place all bags on top of any bin lid (or by your sacks) on any collection day
+• place all bags on top of any bin lid (or by your sacks) on your recycling collection day

 • don't tie bags to bins